Forensic accountant analyzing finances for divorce and family law cases

 Lifestyle analysis reconstructs the marital standard of living from financial records, and it serves two functions in family-law matters.
 First, it establishes the support baseline that courts use to award alimony and set child support.
 Second, it is among the most reliable tools for surfacing hidden income — a household that spent $450,000 per year while reporting $180,000 of household income almost certainly had undisclosed income sources.

 We construct lifestyle analyses from tax returns, bank statements, credit card records, investment account activity, mortgage statements, and any other third-party records that document actual spending.
-The output is a year-by-year spending reconstruction that can be presented as a financial exhibit in mediation or at trial.
-Counsel should ensure that discovery requests specifically call for all personal credit card statements, as these are frequently omitted from voluntary financial disclosure.
+The output is a year-by-year spending reconstruction that can be used in negotiation, mediation, hearing, trial, or settlement evaluation.
+Attorneys and individual parties should ensure that personal credit card statements, bank records, payroll records, and lifestyle documents are identified early because they are frequently omitted from voluntary financial disclosure.

 Business Ownership in Divorce: Valuation and Character Issues